-Vocational introduction employment can be for at least six months and up to 12 months.
+Vocational training can be six months at least and can last up to 12 months.
 The condition is that the employer has a collective agreement and a vocational introduction agreement for the industry

 V. Any exceptions to the general law in force in the country applicable to remuneration and other conditions of (self-) employment